Ralph Ellison: Legacy and posthumous publications

 After Ellison's death, more manuscripts were discovered in his home, resulting in the publication of Flying Home and Other Stories in 1996.
 In 1999, his second novel, Juneteenth, was published under the editorship of John F. Callahan, a professor at Lewis & Clark College and Ellison's literary executor.
 It was a 368-page condensation of more than 2,000 pages written by Ellison over a period of 40 years.
 All the manuscripts of this incomplete novel were published collectively on January 26, 2010, by Modern Library, under the title Three Days Before the Shooting...

+Throughout his life, Ralph Ellison was a prolific letter writer, and as scholar Clark Barwick argues, Ellison’s letter writing is its own literary achievement that continues to grow as new letters are discovered and analyzed.
+Since Ellison’s death, two posthumous collections of his letters have been published, The Selected Letters of Ralph Ellison (edited by John F. Callahan and Marc C. Conner, 2019) and Trading Twelves: The Selected Letters of Ralph Ellison and Albert Murray (edited by Albert Murray and John F. Callahan, 2000).
+Hundreds of Ellison’s letters are publicly available at the Library of Congress and in university archives across the United States.

 On February 18, 2014, the USPS issued a 91¢ stamp honoring Ralph Ellison in its Literary Arts series.

 A park on 150th Street and Riverside Drive in Harlem (near 730 Riverside Drive, Ellison's principal residence from the early 1950s until his death) was dedicated to Ellison on May 1, 2003.
 In the park stands a 15 by 8-foot bronze slab with a "cut-out man figure" inspired by his book Invisible Man.

+Bard College announced the creation of the Ralph Ellison Center in September of 2026, through an agreement with the Ralph and Fanny Ellison Charitable Trust, which has transferred all rights and royalties to the college.
+The Ellison Center plans a biannual lecture center, digitization of Ellison's archives, student internships and other activities.